BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 								velocity.0 = dir * SPEED * time_step.delta_secs();
 							}
 						}
+					} else {
+						// if a costfield has been changed then the RouteStep may no longer
+						// be valid, meaning no FlowField will be generated for it.
+						// count ticks and if too many remove route so a new request
+						// will be sent
+						pathing.request_ticks += 1;
+						if pathing.request_ticks > 300 {
+							pathing.request_ticks = 0;
+							pathing.pollable_route = None;
+							pathing.route = None;
+						}
 					}
 				} else {
 					// actor is not in the sector denoted by the RouteStep,